Kevin Schlichenmeyer, M.S., BCBA, LABA, Founder

 Dr. Cory Whelan graduated from The George Washington University with Bachelor and Master’s degrees in speech-language pathology and studied applied behavior analysis at UMASS Boston.
 A Board-Certified Behavior Analyst (BCBA), and a Licensed Applied Behavior Analyst (LABA), he obtained his doctoral degree in behavior analysis at Western New England University under the advisement of Dr. Gregory Hanley.
 His clinical experience includes delivering speech and behavior analytic services in public schools, private residential schools, and adult day programs.

 His research interests include the assessment and treatment of severe problem behavior, training staff to implement Practical Functional Assessments and Skills-Based Treatments, and evaluating strategies for delivering effective services that result in long-term, generalized effects.
-His research has been published in the Journal of Autism and Developmental Disorders and Child and Family Behavior Therapy.
+His research has been published in the Journal of Applied Behavior Analysis, Journal of Autism and Developmental Disorders and Child and Family Behavior Therapy.
 He has served as a guest reviewer for Behavioral Interventions, Behavior Analysis in Practice, and the Journal of Autism and Developmental Disorders.

 Kara LaCroix, M.Ed., BCBA, LABA, Clinical Director